You are here

-Northeast DC will amp up its dining scene this spring.
-Philadelphia restaurateur Stephen Starr (Le Diplomate) will partner with New York restaurateur Joe Carroll to open the second location of Brooklyn steakhouse, St. Anselm.
-The restaurant will feature “beefsteak dinners,” which allow guests to gear up in aprons and eat with their hands from large meat platters.
+Still anticipated to come to Union Market is the second location of Brooklyn steakhouse, St. Anselm.
+Stephen Starr (Le Diplomate) will partner with New York restaurateur Joe Carroll to open the restaurant, which will feature “beefsteak dinners” allowing guests to gear up in aprons and eat with their hands from large meat platters.

 Mi Vida: Roberto Santibañez (Fonda in NYC) brings modern Mexican street food and homey classics to DC.

 Opaline: The Sofitel hotel’s newly opened French restaurant and bar serves an all-day menu in a sleek and regal setting.
 Opaline chef Doug Isleib, an alum of Barcelona Wine Bar, created a lineup of approachable French fare such as tuna tartare, a burger with gruyere and mussels.

 Orchid: The new gay bar on Capitol Hill debuted in May with lots of booze, brunch and oysters paired with a groovy 1920s vibe.

 Reverie: Johnny Spero, a veteran of Komi and Minibar by José Andrés in DC, Mugartiz in Spain and Noma in Copenhagen, returned to DC to open the 60-seat modern American.
 The restaurant features an a la carte and tasting menu on a pretty cobblestone street in historic Georgetown.
 It was previewed in April with a pop-up of five-course tasting dinners with drink pairings.